Melanie Manion

 Melanie Manion is an American political scientist.
 She is currently the Vor Broker Family Distinguished Professor at Duke University.

+Manion’s research focuses on authoritarian governance, with empirical work on bureaucracy, corruption, information and political representation in China.
+She is fluent in Mandarin Chinese.

 Education

 Manion holds a BA in East Asian studies from McGill University, a MA in Far Eastern studies from the School of Oriental and African Studies, University of London, and a PhD in political science (1989) from the University of Michigan.
+She also studied political economy and philosophy at Peking University (1978-1980).

 Academic career

 Prior to joining Duke in 2015, Manion was a Vilas-Jordan Distinguished Achievement professor of political science at the University of Wisconsin–Madison.
 She served on the political science faculty of the University of Rochester from 1989 to 2000.